Oboro (Nigeria): Origin

 The earliest settlers in Oboro came from Bende, Ngwa and Ukwa areas.
 They defeated the Ibibio aborigines at Mbiopong (now known as Isiala) and settled first at Ahiafor and later moved down to Ahuwa where they settled.
 Some of the Ibibios retreated to their kins at Nkari, while others retired to a little outpost about a mile south-west of Mbiopong.
 Today, that settlement is known as Obunta.

-One of the early groups to settle in the Oboro area came with two dities namely Ikenga Oboro, a male god and Ala Oboro, the wife.
+One of the early groups to settle in the Oboro area came with two deities namely Ikenga Oboro, a male god and Ala Oboro, the wife.
 When the priest of Ala Oboro died, his wife married from the defeated people of Mbiopong and ran back to her people with the deity.
 Before this, Ikenga Oboro had become a terror to the people of Ahuwa who were glad to get rid of it.
 Thus, when Ala Oboro was taken to Mbiopong, the people of Ahuwa village readily accepted and were seeking to transfer Ikenga's ire to Mbiopong, they directed all people who came to offer sacrifices to Ikenga to send them to Ala Oboro where Ikenga might as well enjoy the sacrifice with his wife.
 By this, Mbiopong, the home of the original settlers of Oboro, became the headquarters of Oboro.

 Some of the villages claim that they are descendants of the men who had formerly lived at Mbiopong but had left there due to a scarcity of water and had moved to the site of their present villages where water was abundant.
 Water was scarce at Mbiopong though other parts of Oboro were and are still well-watered.
 The people of Mbiopong claim that they originally came from Umuemenike, a village of the Ibere clan.
 Other villages state that their ancestors came from different villages.
 Thus, Ekebedi say that they came originally from the Ntalakwu villages of Itu in Bende Ofufa near the Ikot Ekpene boundary.
 Ogbuebulle say that their ancestors originated from Idima Abam and settled at Amaoba, an Oboro village and that in the course of time a dispute arose.
 Consequently, the ancestors of the present village of Ogbuebulle left Amaoba and settled at Ogbuebulle.
 Umuohu was the oldest settlement in Nnono amongst the five different hamlets, each of which has its own version of history of origin.
 Oronta, which was an independent community, later joined Nnono, thereby making it six hamlets.
 Oronta is made up of three hamlets; Okpuala, Umugbari and Ubibia.
 History has it that two brothers; Ebuta and Otogu from Ubibia in Itumbauzo migrated to Oronta in the 17th century to establish a new settlement.
+Okwe arrived Oboro from Ukwa Nkasi of the Aro area, headed by a man from Akpakara compound.
+Ndoro came from Amaoba, the family of Mazi Odugbo Ajonu of Abam.
+Ogbuebulle village is on the same base with Ndoro.

+Ekweri village is the offspring of Mbiopong and it is now the boundary between Oboro and Ariam.